 Updates and recalibrations

 We update factor and total scores daily.
-Also, we calculate and update modified z-scores daily for every organization and every issue type on the SecurityScorecard platform.
+We also calculate and update modified z-scores daily for every organization and issue type on the SecurityScorecard platform.
 This ensures inherently low score volatility.
-If an organization's Digital Footprint and issue counts are stable, then its security score will be unchanged.
+If an organization's digital footprint and issue counts remain stable, its security score will remain unchanged.

-Maintaining a regular scoring update cadence enables us to preserve fair cybersecurity risk ratings in a dynamic threat environment and to introduce new issue types as needed, to keep you better informed about threats to your organization and vendor ecosystem.
+We maintain a regular scoring update cadence to keep cybersecurity risk ratings fair in a dynamic threat environment and to introduce new issue types as needed, so you stay better informed about threats to your organization and vendor ecosystem.

 Validation

-SecurityScorecard’s scoring algorithm has successfully passed rigorous internal verification and validation testing, where we determine whether the algorithm’s outputs conform to the inputs.
+SecurityScorecard’s scoring algorithm has passed rigorous internal verification and validation testing, in which we determine whether its outputs conform to the inputs.
 We subject the algorithm to a battery of statistical tests, including edge cases, to verify its accuracy and stability.

-This testing determines whether the scoring algorithm satisfies its intended use as a cybersecurity risk assessment tool, in other words, whether low scores correlate with a higher likelihood of an adverse event.
+This testing determines whether the scoring algorithm meets its intended use as a cybersecurity risk assessment tool, i.e., whether low scores correlate with a higher likelihood of an adverse event.